Dennis-Ding1/ModuLens/README.md

 ### Contributing

-Contributions are welcome!
+Contributions are welcome from the research community!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+5. Open a Pull Request with a detailed description of the research purpose

 ## Future Development

 - Enhanced web interface with analytics dashboard
-- Additional bypass strategies
+- Additional bypass strategies for research purposes
-- User management system
+- Comprehensive user management system with role-based access
-- API for programmatic access
+- API for programmatic access in controlled research environments
 - Integration with more LLM providers
+- Advanced logging and analysis tools for research publication
 - Browser extension for direct integration with LLM websites

 ## License